40 West Arts

 The Broader Context:

 40 West Arts is contributing to the renaissance along West Colfax--a storied section of Colorado's historic Main Street and part of U.S. 40.
 The West Colfax story is as vivid and varied as any in the country.
 It comes with its own lore—and a history rich in character and creativity.
 As the historic heart of Lakewood, West Colfax has seen both high and low times.
 Now, West Colfax is re-emerging from decades of economic challenges, and artists are the vanguard rallying behind both traditional and creative enterprises—and 40 West Arts is positioned to help support and sustain this effort.
 The renaissance is happening—right before our eyes.

 40 West Arts District:

 Anchored by historic West Colfax Avenue (US 40), Rocky Mountain College of Art + Design, and served by both the Lamar and Wadsworth “W Line” Light Rail Stations, 40 West Arts District is located in the historic heart of the City of Lakewood.
-Designated a Certified/Candidate District in the Colorado Creative Industries Creative District Program by the State of Colorado in June of 2014, 40 West Arts is one of fourteen Certified Creative Districts in Colorado for the fiscal year of 2016.
-As a Certified District, 40 West Arts is working to bring art education and experiences to those with limited access to the arts and to develop and enhance the “sense of place” for the District while cultivating a complementary and collaborative environment that attracts artists and additional creative enterprises, destinations, and events to the West Colfax Corridor.
+Designated a Certified District in the Colorado Creative Industries Creative District Program by the State of Colorado in June of 2014, 40 West Arts is one of eighteen Certified Creative Districts in Colorado for the fiscal year of 2016.
+As a Certified District, 40 West Arts is working to bring art education and experiences to those with limited access to the arts and to develop and enhance the “sense of place” for the District while cultivating a collaborative environment that attracts artists and additional creative enterprises, destinations, and events to the diverse West Colfax community.

 40 West Arts Galleries: